 Originally it was the Sony RX1 which held this spot, as the original fixed-lens full-frame compact camera.
 Ok, so the Leica Q isn't particularly "compact" and its £2,900 price tag certainly isn't small (if you can find one - they're sold out almost everywhere), but its 28mm f/1.7 lens is so out-of-this-world that it has to take the crown.

 There's a built-in electronic viewfinder (a 3.86m-dot LCOS one, no less) which is wonderfully high resolution, but it ought to activate a little quicker for street work.
-Add surprisingly speedy autofocus, touchscreen control and a burly build - this is every bit the Leica for a new generation.
+Add surprisingly speedy autofocus with touchscreen control and this is every bit the Leica for a new generation.